The ultimate guide for female entrepreneurs and women in tech

 To reach new levels and take on the most pressing issues, both locally and globally, it is essential that female talent is tapped into and that women, from all backgrounds and walks of life, have a fair shot at grasping career opportunities, are given a voice, offered a seat at the table and occupy decision-making positions.

-Amsterdam-based EQUALS is an organisation that celebrates equality and diversity in the workforce and is committed to furthering career and entrepreneurship opportunities for women in tech, and across a wide range of other industries.
+Only 18% of people working in technology are women.
+Do you want to challenge the status quo?
+Become a working tech professional in 3 months with the Equals Academy.
+Amsterdam-based Equals is an organisation that celebrates equality and diversity in the workforce and is committed to furthering career and entrepreneurship opportunities for women in tech, and across a wide range of other industries.
 Its range of initiatives, events and trainings seeks to create a movement that champions and supports its female members and partners to excel and achieve their goals – creating opportunities that bring out the best in everyone.

 Read on to discover more organisations and programmes, both in and around Amsterdam, that are cheering on female talent and helping to further the movement towards equality.

 Events for female entrepreneurs and women in tech